Can an Organic Mattress Cover Prevent Bed Bugs (And How)?

 • Itchy red bumps on your skin

-If you feel you may have bed bugs, you should immediately buy some natural bed bug spray, which will kill them and help protect against them coming back.
+If you feel you may have bed bugs, you should immediately buy some natural bed bug spray, which kills them and helps protect against them coming back.

 At the same time, continue to follow the preventative measures as listed above.